syncfusion-content/ej2-grid-docs/ej2-javascript/grid/aggregates/custom-aggregate.md

 # Custom aggregate in ##Platform_Name## Grid control

-The custom aggregate feature in Syncfusion's JavaScript Grid control allows you to calculate aggregate values using your own aggregate function.
+The custom aggregate feature in Syncfusion's ##Platform_Name## Grid control allows you to calculate aggregate values using your own aggregate function.
 This feature can be useful in scenarios where the built-in aggregate functions do not meet your specific requirements.
 To use the custom aggregate option, follow the steps below:

 * Set the [type](../../api/grid/aggregateColumn/#type) property to **Custom**.